(you can print this page by going to ‘file’ and ‘print’ in your browser menu)

 - research and science

 The Trustees look for the following things in an application and your application is scored according to these.
-The higher you score, the more likely your application will be considered for funding.
 Please consider these points when filling out your application:

 - objectives – be clear, list long term objectives, list short term outputs, how will your group benefit in the short and long term from the project?